 Said a different way, the active recall process solidifies our memories at the key times produced by the spaced repetition algorithm.

 …But I don’t need to study anything.

 Oh, but you should.
 This stuff isn’t just for teenagers and med school students.
-I’d be half the marketer I am today without spaced repetition.
-If I try to quantify the impact of spaced rep on my development career — I can’t overstate it.
+I’d be half as effective at many of the things I care about today without spaced repetition.
+If I try to quantify the impact of spaced rep on my development career – I can’t overstate it.
 My most marketable skills are built on my spaced repetition system, full stop.

 It’s also somewhat likely that you’ve already used spaced repetition in some form or another.
 Many language learning programs are built on SR algorithms.

 I think that spaced repetition and active recall are criminally underreported on.
 I’m not the only one who thinks so… there was an article published in a psych journal several years ago, appropriately titled, “The spacing effect: A case study in the failure to apply the results of psychological research.”

 As I mentioned before, I’m a big fan of digital media, primarily due to the portability of the content.
 I can take my highlights and export them into any format I’d like, for use in nearly any program I’d like.

 So it makes sense, then, to choose an app for spaced repetition.
 That way we can simply copy/paste our artifacts into the system and go.

 There’s an open source piece of software called Anki.
 It’s available for Windows, macOS, Linux, Android, and iOS.
 All are free, excepting the iOS version.

 Conveniently, Anki has a back-end sync service.
 My strategy consists of adding cards on desktop and then syncing them to my mobile device for study.
 I do my spaced repetition work every morning on my phone with a cup of coffee – it takes about 5 or 10 minutes, depending on the amount of new material I introduced the day before.